Scheme coverage

 Metal trades other (not machinery maintenance) 1 Mar 1978 59

-Some trades are only partially covered by LeavePlus.
-The following table lists what areas of trade are/are not covered.
+Some trades are only covered by LeavePlus in particular contexts.
+The following table lists some areas of trade that are partially covered. *This is not a full list.
+There are other partially covered trades.

-Cleaners Only covered for site cleanup immediately after construction or renovation projects.
-After that, no contract or office cleaning is covered 32
+Cleaners Only covered for site cleanup during or immediately after construction or renovation projects After that, no contract or office cleaning is covered 32

-Floor finishing trades Installing hardwood flooring, T &G Hardwood or compressed sheet flooring in a new building or renovation.
-Carpet cleaning, sanding, polishing, lacquering or cleaning of floor coverings by a worker who does not also perform the preparing, levelling, sealing, laying or installation of coverings to floors for the same employer; or the carrying out of domestic works.
-20
+Floor finishing trades Installing hardwood flooring, T &G Hardwood or compressed sheet flooring in a new building or renovation Sanding, polishing, lacquering or cleaning of floor coverings by a worker who does not also perform the preparing, levelling, sealing, laying or installation of coverings to floors for the same employer; or the carrying out of domestic works 20

 Floor finishing trades Floor covering services – carpet and vinyl layers.
-This means preparing, levelling, sealing, laying or installing coverings to floors.
-Carpet cleaning, sanding, polishing, lacquering or cleaning of floor coverings by a worker who does not also perform the preparing, levelling, sealing, laying or installation of coverings to floors for the same employer; or the carrying out of domestic works.
-74
+This means preparing, levelling, sealing, laying or installing coverings (or underlay or edge trim) to floors Cleaning or polishing of floor coverings by a worker who does not also perform the preparing, levelling, sealing, laying or installation of coverings to floors for the same employer; or the carrying out of domestic works 74

-Plant operator Construction & maintenance to – buildings, roads, freeways, bridges, sewerage or water works, pipelines, refineries, chemical works, shutdowns, gas works, electricity works, communications works, heavy/industrial machinery installations – movements & dust suppression.
-Quarry work, forestry work, nursery work, sand supplies – yards, concrete batch plant – yards, bitumen plant – facility & water cartage
+Plant operator Construction & maintenance to buildings, roads, freeways, bridges, sewerage or water works, pipelines, refineries, chemical works, shutdowns, gas works, electricity works, communications works, heavy/industrial machinery installations; movements & dust suppression Quarry work, forestry work, nursery work, sand supplies – yards, concrete batch plant – yards, bitumen plant – facility, water or materials cartage

-Pools and spas On site construction of pools and spas, and non-routine maintenance such as repair of major cracks.
-Maintenance of pools and spas, e.g. cleaning and chlorination.
-100
+Pools and spas On-site construction of pools and spas, and structural maintenance such as repair of major cracks Cleaning and chlorination of pools or spas 100

-• Is directly and principally responsible for and directly oversees other workers (but not including working subcontractors) and ensuring that work is being performed to the standard and schedule required.
+• Is directly and principally responsible for and directly oversees other Workers (but not including Working Subcontractors) and ensures that work is being performed to the standard and schedule required

 • Would normally not spend more than 25% of a working day in the site office.